 - Repeat for several minutes.

 10. Have a bedtime.
 Creating a routine for yourself helps your body get into a rhythm.
 Going to bed at a consistent time means you will be more in tune with your internal clock, and more likely to get a restful nights sleep.
+Keep you room temperature cool 60 to 67 degrees Fahrenheit for an ideal sleep temperature.

 Do you need more tips for maintaining a healthy gut?
 See our blog on Exercise & Gut Health here.